 A note about ordering: If you plan to order from a catalogue or on line, please allow adequate time for back orders and shipping.
 Make sure your order is complete and accurate.

 Allotment of Space: The Exhibition Committee will assign space according to need and availability.
-Since approximately 59 senior art majors will participate in the exhibition, wall space is at a premium.
-Space will be allotted as equitably as possible.
-You can anticipate approximately 8 – 12 ft. of wall space per student.
 After space requirement forms are returned, and basic needs are established, more space may be available.
 Not all students need wall space – some will use free-standing floor space, others will exhibit outdoors.
 Any remaining wall space will be distributed equitably.

 - Once the floor plan has been established, positively no space changes may be made without first consulting with David Peterson, Chair of the Department of Art.